 Know Your Retirement Plan Options

 You can’t deduct contributions to a Roth IRA, but withdrawals can be tax-free in retirement.
-And investments in a brokerage account are taxed at the long-term capital gains tax rate — which was 0, 15 and 20 percent for 2017 — as long as you hold them for at least one year.
+And investments in a brokerage account are taxed at the long-term capital gains tax rate as long as you hold them for at least one year.
 Saving some of your retirement money in these types of accounts can reduce the tax hit when you withdraw it, which means you get to keep more of the money you worked to save.

 Delay Your Retirement